U Got This!

 Where is the online training available?

-Online via Catharsis Productions — check your WOU email for your personalized link starting October 5, 2020.
+Online via Catharsis Productions — check your WOU email for your personalized link starting the latter half of week 1 Winter Term 2021.
 Students will receive bi-weekly email reminders to complete the online training; these email reminders will include your personalized link.
 If you haven’t received your personalized link by the second week of the term, contact the Office of the Vice President for Student Affairs (VPSA) at 503-838-8221 or firstname.lastname@example.org (have your V# accessible).

 When is the online training deadline?